OnizukaLab/dejima-prototype/README.md

 ## Definition of base tables and dejima tables (Setting of this demo)
 In this demo, there are three peers: Osaka University, Kyoto University, Hosei University.
-All peer have a common base table, named "student".
+Each peer have a common base table, named "student".
 The "student" table is as follows:
 ```sql
 CREATE TABLE student (